 When you need a crown after a root canal, a prosthodontist is the one who places it on your teeth.
 They are also experts in cosmetic dentistry.
 Generally, when choosing between a prosthodontist and an endodontist, you'll use the referral given to you by your dentist.
 A dental laboratory technician is a trained professional who manufactures dental restorations according to designs and instructions provided by a prosthodontist.

-A prosthodontist will create a dental implant for you, which consists of a titanium pole and a false tooth.
-The American College of Prosthodontists is the organization of dentists with advanced specialized training who create optimal oral health, both in function and appearance, including dental implants, dentures, veneers, crowns and teeth whitening.
+Prosthodontists create dental implants for patients which consist of a titanium pole and a false tooth.
+The American College of Prosthodontists is the organization of dentists with advanced specialized training who create optimal oral health, both in function and appearance.
 When a patient's tooth cannot be saved through endodontic care, a prosthodontist can help remove the tooth and find a replacement option for the patient.
-Your prosthodontist may also recommend a physical therapy regimen or prescribe medications to relieve pain.
+Your prosthodontist may also recommend physical therapy or prescribe medications to relieve pain.

-Prosthodontists have advanced training in the field of aesthetic restoration and tooth replacement.
-The prosthodontist can transfer the actual surgical procedure to another specialist, but the prosthodontist designs the implant for you.
-A prosthodontist is a dentist who has completed dental school plus at least three additional years of training and advanced education in a CODA accredited graduate program in prosthodontics. .
+In conclusion, prosthodontists have advanced training in the field of aesthetic restoration and tooth replacement.
+They design dental implants for patients and transfer the actual surgical procedure to another specialist.
+A prosthodontist is a dentist who has completed dental school plus at least three additional years of training and advanced education in a CODA accredited graduate program in prosthodontics.